apache/spark/docs/configuration.md

   <td>false</td>
   <td>
     Whether to use dynamic resource allocation, which scales the number of executors registered with this application up and down based on the workload.
-Note that this is currently only available on YARN mode.
     For more detail, see the description
     <a href="job-scheduling.html#dynamic-resource-allocation">here</a>.
     <br><br>
     This requires <code>spark.shuffle.service.enabled</code> to be set.